Get Email Updates

 A brochure providing more detailed information on the PSC-CUNY Welfare Fund Long Term Disability Program is part of the material distributed to each new employee who will be a plan participant.

 An insurance certificate explaining the features of the long term disability plan through the Standard Life Insurance Company is available here.
 Copies of the insurance certificate are also available off-line and may be requested through a campus Benefits Officer or by contacting the PSC-CUNY Welfare Fund.
+An Important Notice relating to claims made on the Plan on or after April 1, 2018, and the right to request a review, is herein posted.

 This description was expanded and clarified, April 2011.